loku-sama/pension-calculator/README.md

 A simple retirement benefit calculator app written in python with GUI specifically for West Bengal State Govt. employees (India).
 This app is not associated with Govt. of West Bengal.
 This app is for informational purpose only.
 This project is open source under GNU public lisence v3.0

+# Whats New :
+In the latest release, you can generate printable reports from the application.
+You can also convert the report to PDF.

  # How to Install :
   # For Windows OS :